tomchoondal/tomchoondal.github.io/_posts/2017-07-04-BBM-windowsphone.markdown

 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 tag: [Travel, Texas, Canyon]
 ---
-BBM for Windows Phone is the latest messaging application to windows phone store.
-Application supports functionalities like location, image, audio, files and chat sharing also the version 2 supports timed message, retract message and stickers.
-Version 3 includes channels.
-My responsibility was to handle User Experience, design integration and animations of application.
+Official BlackBerry Messenger for Windows Phone.
+I was part of the team that released the first three versions of BBM on windows store.
+Initial release supports functionalities like location, image, audio, files and chat sharing.
+Version 2 supports timed message, retract message and stickers and finally Version 3 with channels.
+I was responsible for the entire User Experience, Design Integration of the app.

 > Windows 8. <cite>- C#, Xaml, MVVM, Visual Studio 13</cite>